 If there are other named drivers on a car insurance policy, then your convictions may impact on their search for cover.
 And the reverse also applies – their convictions could impact on your search for a policy.

 This doesn't just apply to car insurance: if you're searching for home insurance, convictions that apply to anyone who lives in the property will be relevant.

 Car insurance companies that don't ask for criminal convictions

 We don't compare policies from any companies that don't ask drivers for their criminal convictions.
 But that doesn't mean that if you have any, you'll be out of options.
 Although it depends on what kind you have, you're not barred from having insurance just because you've had a conviction.

 If you compare policies through us, it's easy to declare a conviction to potential insurers.

 Bear in mind that options are likely to be more restrictive and expensive than if you don't have a conviction, but don't be tempted not to disclose appropriate details... that would invalidate your insurance and could be classed as fraud.

 If you're struggling to find cover through mainstream car insurers, there are also specialist providers and brokers.

-Again it's likely that the premium will be higher for drivers with a conviction than those without, even if the conviction is not for an offence related to motoring.
+Again, it's likely that the premium will be higher for drivers with a conviction than those without, even if the conviction isn't for an offence related to motoring.